oniietzschan/bump-3dpd/README.md

 Collisions of this type have their `type` attribute set to `"bounce"`.
 They also have a special attributes called `col.bounce`.
 It is a 2d vector which represents the x and y coordinates to which the `item` "attempted to bounce".

-The [Grenades](https://github.com/kikito/bump.lua/blob/demo/entities/grenade.lua) and the [Debris](https://github.com/kikito/bump.lua/blob/demo/entities/debris.lua) in the demo use `"bounce"` to resolve their collisions.

 Here's an example of a filter displaying all these behaviors: